hadiseh-a/HomeWorks-pre6-m3/jest-homeworks/2-advance/README.md

 ### Mocking External Dependencies (e.g., fetchUserData):

 1. **Identify the Function:** Locate the function that interacts with the external dependency (like `fetchUserData`).
-2. **Mock the Dependency:** Use Jest's `jest.mock` function to replace the actual dependency with a mock implementation.
+2. **Mock the Dependency:** Use Jest's `jest.mock` function to replace the actual de pendency with a mock implementation.
 This mock can control the data returned by the dependency.
 3. **Create Mocked Data:** Define the data you want the mock to return when the function interacts with it.
 4. **Write Tests:** Create tests for the function using `expect` and matchers.
 Verify the function behaves as expected with the mocked data.